gzcharleszhang/stego/README.md

 Stego achieves this by first prepending the size of the secret data to the data itself.
-It then overwrites each bit of the data into the least significant bit of the RGB channels of each pixel in the image.
+It then overwrites each bit of the data into the least significant bit of the RGB values of each pixel in the image.
 When Stego decodes an image, it collects each least significant bit of the image, then recompose the bits back into data.
 The first 8 LSB will tell